-We are conscious that ESG covers a wide spectrum of activities and matters which are material to the Group as a responsible corporate entity to sustain in all its operations in the interest of its stakeholders.
-We will resist complacency and ensure that we continue to improve our sustainability performance and join leading companies and taskforces in continuously contributing to meaningful sustainable development and in mitigating like climate change through mindful actions and other ESG factors.
+We recognize that ESG rollout encompasses a broad range of activities and matters, which is important to the Group as a responsible corporate entity to support in all its operations in interest of its stakeholders.
+We will endeavor to work hard to improve our sustainability performance within the requirements as expected of us as a corporate body without detracting from our commitment to our stakeholders.

-Statement was approved by the Board of Directors on 23 February 2022.
+Statement was approved by the Board of Directors on 25 April 2023.